Blendify/blender-manual/blender_docs/manual/modeling/curves/editing/introduction.rst

 This tool duplicates the selected control points, along with the curve segments implicitly selected (if any).
 If only a handle is selected, the full point will be duplicated too.
-The copy is selected and placed in *Grab* mode, so you can move it to another place.
+The copy is selected and placed in select mode, so you can move it to another place.

 Separate